 Brake checking is the illegal action of suddenly activating your brakes with the intent to surprise the car behind you.
 Drivers brake check for several different reasons, all with the intent of provoking some sort of emotion out of the driver they are brake checking.
 One reason cited for brake checking places blame on the rear driver for driving too close to the vehicle in front of them.
 Though this habit is annoying to some, brake checking to address it will only cause damage and potential injury to both parties.

 Brake checking is primarily a type of road rage motivated by anger.
 In some cases, young drivers brake check their friends for fun, resulting in serious collisions.
 In either context, brake checking is intentional, which is a key factor in determining who is at fault.
 Though this may earn some leverage in a legal setting, either driver could realistically hold any percentage of the blame.
 It depends on the specific context of your accident, and whether you were driving aggressively as well, that determines how much blame either party possesses.
 Hiring an auto accident attorney is your best bet if you’ve been involved in an accident caused by brake checking.

 How Can You Prove a Brake Check?

-Without a dash cam, it can be hard to hold solid proof that a car was brake checking you.
+Without a dashcam, it can be hard to hold solid proof that a car was brake checking you.
 Video footage provides the best form of proof because it physically shows what happened.
 Witness statements are the second most effective form of evidence in supporting your claim because they provide a third-party account of the event.
 Outside of these external methods of verification, either drivers’ claims lack the support of any other form of evidence.

 Common Car Accidents Caused by Brake Checking